kdeldycke/kevin-deldycke-blog/content/posts/lotus-notes-rich-text-mime-conversion-error.md

 This was triggered when I tried to move certain mails from one account to another.
 And to add insult to injury, this nasty and dangerous error will make you loose data.

 Let's say you want to cut and paste a batch of 10 mails.
 Then that error occurs while Notes paste the 3rd message.
 It means you'll loose the last 7 messages of your batch.
-Why ?
+Why?
 The 10 messages will be removed from their original location on cutting, and the last 7 messages will be trapped in the copy buffer.
-Isn't that a reasonable reason to [hate Lotus Notes](http://www.codinghorror.com/blog/2006/02/lotus-notes-survival-of-the-unfittest.html) ?
+Isn't that a reasonable reason to [hate Lotus Notes](http://www.codinghorror.com/blog/2006/02/lotus-notes-survival-of-the-unfittest.html)?

 Anyway.
 After several tests and experiments, I finally found the common property shared by all those reluctant messages.
 They all have inline images embedded in the body of the mail, like the one below: